catastrophicode/ha-ar-edesur/README.md

 5. Select which supplies you want to monitor
 6. Click **Submit** to complete setup

+### Reconfiguring Supply Selection

+You can add or remove supplies after initial setup:

+1. Go to **Settings** → **Devices & Services**
+2. Find the Edesur Argentina integration
+3. Click the three dots menu (⋮)
+4. Select **Reconfigure**
+5. Update your supply selection
+6. Click **Submit** - the integration will reload with your new selection

 ### Options

-After setup, you can configure:
+After setup, you can configure polling intervals:

 - **Scan Interval**: How often to update supply data (default: 30 minutes)
 - **Outage Scan Interval**: How often to check for outages (default: 5 minutes)

 To configure options:
 1. Go to **Settings** → **Devices & Services**
-2. Find the Edesur integration
+2. Find the Edesur Argentina integration
 3. Click **Configure**

 ## API Endpoints Used